One-Step Diffusion-Based Image Compression with Semantic Distillation: Introduction

 \section{Introduction}

 The rapid growth in image data has led to increased storage and transmission costs, heightening the need for efficient, high-quality image compression techniques.
-While VAE-based learned image compression (LIC) \cite{liu2023learned, zhao2023universal} has surpassed traditional codecs (e.g., VVC \cite{bross2021overview}) in rate-distortion (RD) performance, it often produce blurry details at low bitrates \cite{mentzer2020high}.
+While VAE-based learned image compression (LIC) \cite{liu2023learned, zhao2023universal} has surpassed traditional codecs (e.g., VVC \cite{bross2021overview}) in rate-distortion (RD) performance, it often produces blurry details at low bitrates \cite{mentzer2020high} since they are typically optimized for objective distortion rather than human perception \cite{blau2019rethinking}.
 To mitigate this, some approaches \cite{mentzer2020high, muckley2023improving} focus on optimizing visual quality by incorporating perceptual metrics and adversarial losses to enable generative image compression.
 Despite these advances, such generative models tend to introduce artifacts under extreme compression, degrading the realism of reconstructed images.

 Recently, diffusion-based generative codecs \cite{careil2023towards, li2024towards} have been introduced to enhance reconstruction quality by leveraging the powerful content synthesis capabilities of pretrained models.
 While these methods significantly improve perceptual realism, they may occasionally generate content that deviates from the original input, thereby compromising reconstruction fidelity.
 In addition, their inherently iterative sampling process leads to substantial computational overhead, making them notably slower than conventional VAE-based codecs.